jamwaffles/jamwaffles.github.io/_drafts/the-4th-point-in-rusts-trifecta.md

   Rust is also much more conducive to better tested libraries with the inclusion of `cargo test`.

 - The C "feel" seems to be the classic "good programmers don't make mistakes" which has been proven time and time again to be false.
+Package management is either dynamic linking more C, or copying and pasting a few files into the project.
+How many bugfixes and security vulns are missed in important projects because nobody can (rightly) be arsed to merge in new changes from upstream.

+  What's wrong with a `cargo update`? (caveat semver shut up lol)